Lighthouse Keeping Loonies: Plot

-The Goodies are taken to a lighthouse for five years since Graeme signed them up for it, although he then confesses that he thought the advert said 'a little light housekeeping'.
+The Goodies are taken to a lighthouse for five years since Graeme signed them up for it, although he then confesses that he mistakenly thought the advert said 'a little light housekeeping' when he misread it.

-The lighthouse they are taken to is the sinister "Jollyrock Lighthouse", where lighthouse keepers have been disappearing.
+The lighthouse they are taken to is the mysterious sinister "Jollyrock Lighthouse", where lighthouse keepers have been disappearing.
 The Goodies enter the lighthouse via a zip-line, with Bill coming last in a large pair of underpants.
 Tim immediately proclaims himself 'Number 1', with Bill and Graeme as 'Number 2's'.
 Tim orders Graeme to light the lamp which, after some complaining, he does.
-Graeme tries to read a book by the lamp, creating interesting artistic animal shadow shapes as he tries to follow it around.
+Graeme tries to read a book by the lamp, creating interesting artistic animal shadow shapes on cliffs as he tries to follow it around.

-Bill objects to everything in the lighthouse being round.
-Even the cards and chessboard are round.
-After Tim serves him a round lemon meringue pie, Bill chases him around the table, eventually splattering him with it.
+Meanwhile Tim was fishing from inside the lighthouse with lack of success fixing up supper as frustrated Bill objects to everything in the lighthouse being round while he's pacing in circles.
+Even the cards and chessboard are round oddly enough.
+After Tim serves him a round lemon meringue pie, Tim tries to convince Bill that it's square, but Bill is not buying his lies and chases him around the table, eventually splattering him with it.
+Bill felt better for taking his frustration on Tim who's feels worse and blames on Bill.
 Graeme comes back down with his clothes in tatters, having been ravaged by moths.
 Bill then finds a book of sea shanties, in which they discover a song about the Jollyrock, which they commence to sing, in the hopes that it will lift their spirits.
 Unfortunately, it has the opposite effect, as they discover when they begin singing, as the song graphically tells of the terrors of the Jollyrock like Tim catching Mumps.